Corey Seager Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.82).
+- The Guardians' 3.92 team ERA ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (91 total, one per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.